PseudoDesign/zynq-ultrascale-bsp/docs/baseline-bsp.md

 ### Create Baseline Vivado Project

+#### Project Setup

+We'll start by creating a project in Vivado with the most basic configuration for the PL layer in the SoC.

-Start by opening Vivado and clicking `Quick Start -> Create Project`:
+Open Vivado and click `Quick Start -> Create Project`:

 ![Vivado Create Project](image/vivado-create-project.png)